8-9-4 Employee Recognition, Official and Unofficial

 - between 4:00 p.m. and 5:00 p.m.

-Refreshments or other costs associated with unofficial activities may not be funded from departmental or any other College budgets including grants.
-The College's Culinary Arts department may not cater these unofficial activities. - APPROVAL
+Funding: Refreshments or other costs associated with unofficial activities may not be funded from state-appropriate funds, grant funds, or other public funds for unofficial activities.
+The College's Culinary Arts department may not cater to unofficial activities.
+If College facilities are used, such use must comply with applicable facility use policies and procedures.

 __________________